gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Discontinued Feature Guide.md

 - In this version you are able to obtain Permenently Frozen Ghast Fireballs, the way to do this is by getting a Ghast to shoot at you and then quickly leaving into a nether portal before it hits you, after you enter another dimension the fireball should be in stasis and will not move, then what you have to do is go through a different portal that will take you at least 300 block away from the fireball and then walk/fly over there and the fireball should be in stasis
 - Baby Drowneds spawn with the same speed as the adult drowneds
 - Using Nether Portals you can create a solid block of water that will not flow.
 Placing Nether Portals on the side of some sort of enlosed aquarium and breaking the obsidian on the portal will not update the water leaving it floating on it's side

+**Preview 1.21.60.24**
+- Placing Two Tall Plants including Lilacs, Rose Bush, Peonys, Pitcher Plant, Sunflower, Two Tall Grass, Two Tall Fern, and Two Tall Dripleaf at y=319 will cause the top half of the plants to be chopped off due to build height, These will not update if placed in this version